jacktfliu/Monster-Dodge/README.md

 ## 5. Animation (1 day)
 * Pixel animation on player
-* Pixel animation on pixel characters
+* Pixel animation on pixel bot

+We demonstrate below the incrementation of different picture frames in order to create an animation-like display.
+We have a function for handling player frames as well as pixel bot frames.
 ```javascript
   function handlePlayerF(){
       if (player.fx < 3 && player.moving){